MichaelMMeskhi/meta-learning-progress/README.md

 Meta-Learning is gaining popularity in Machine Learning as a progressive step to Artificial General Intelligence (AGI).
 Lots of work has been done in the past 2 decades in Meta-Learning.
 This repository aims to track the progress in Meta-Learning (MtL) and give an overview of the state-of-the-art (SOTA) across the most common MtL problems and research topics.
 It aims to cover both traditional and core MtL tasks.

 The goal of this repository is to become the center of information for anything related to Meta-Learning.
 We are also building a online community on our [Reddit page](https://www.reddit.com/r/MetaLearningML/).
+Please join the subreddit to spread news and articles related to meta-learning.

 ## Table of contents